turingschool/curriculum/source/projects/traffic_spy.markdown

 * Web browser breakdown across all requests (userAgent)
 * Screen Resolution across all requests (resolutionWidth x resolutionHeight)
 * Longest, average response time per URL to shortest, average response time per URL
+* Hyperlinks of each url to view url specific data
+* Hyperlink to view aggregate event data

 A client is able to view URL specific data at the following address: